Men in Spain now have paid paternity leave rights equivalent to what the mother gets as maternity leave.

 - Fill in the form – not as easy as you think … Your employee will probably need to help you out here, but you will need your last 3 months pay slips, bank details and some tax information which your employee will know if you don’t.

 - Once the baby is born apply for the Maternity leave straight away and apply for the paternity leave on the first day of paternity leave.
-Standard maternity leave is 16 weeks and paternity leave is 10 days.
+Standard maternity leave is 16 weeks.

 Couple of hints